 What happened so far?

-As you can see from this short summary (which by no means contains the whole drama that has been going on this year) Austria has had a difficult year and reacted similarily to many other states, including Germany, the Czech Republic or France.
-Now, in this article we don’t want to discuss, wether all these regulations are good or bad, effective or useless; no, we from INNES want the same thing as always: help you learn German and guide you through Vienna safely.
+As you can see from this short summary (which by no means contains the whole drama that has been going on this year) Austria has had a difficult year and reacted similarly to many other states, including Germany, the Czech Republic, and France.
+Now, in this article we don’t want to discuss, whether all these regulations are good or bad, effective or useless; no, we from INNES want the same thing as always: help you learn German and guide you through Vienna safely.
 So buckle up for a very special German lecture!

 The four colors of the traffic light